GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/index.md

 *   Apply fine-grained access controls that define [who can access which VM :octicons-link-external-16:](https://cloud.google.com/iap/docs/using-tcp-forwarding#configuring_access_and_permissions)
 *   Use [access levels :octicons-link-external-16:](https://cloud.google.com/iap/docs/cloud-iap-context-aware-access-howto) to restrict access by time or location
-*   Use [BeycondCorp Enterprise :octicons-link-external-16:](https://cloud.google.com/beyondcorp-enterprise) to limit access to trusted devices
+*   Use [BeyondCorp Enterprise :octicons-link-external-16:](https://cloud.google.com/beyondcorp-enterprise) to limit access to trusted devices

 The application automatically manages IAP TCP tunnels for you, and protects them so that no other users or programs can access them.